First Contact (Star Trek: The Next Generation): Reception

 The episode ranked eighth in Entertainment Weekly's list of top 10 Star Trek: The Next Generation episodes.
 In 2016, The Washington Post ranked "First Contact" the tenth best episode of all Star Trek television.
 They highlight a funny cameo by Bebe Neuwirth, amidst complications when Riker is lost on a first contact mission to the nearly warp-capable Malcorians.

 In 2017, Den of Geek ranked Bebe Neuwirth casting as one of the top ten guest stars on Star Trek: The Next Generation.
 In 2017, Business Insider listed this episode as one of the most underrated episodes of the Star Trek franchise.

 In 2020, ScreentRant ranked "First Contact" the 15th best episode of Star Trek: The Next Generation.
 They note how this episode excels at world building the Star Trek fictional universe, exploring its hallmark Starfleet, United Federation of Planets and alien contact concepts.

+In 2020, Rich Evans of Red Letter Media ranked this episode among his ten most favourite episode of Star Trek: The Next Generation.

 Home video

 This episode was released in the United States on September 3, 2002, as part of the Star Trek: The Next Generation season four DVD box set.

 On May 28, 1996, episodes "First Contact" and "Galaxy's Child" were released on LaserDisc in the United States.
 Published by Paramount Home Video, the single 12" double sided disc retailed for 34.95 USD.
 The disc video was NTSC format with a Dolby Surround audio track.

 This episode was streamed for free on April 5, 2021, as part of the First Contact Day event on Startrek.com, along with several other episodes and roundtable discussions with Star Trek actors.